-There is a considerable recent literature that examines what interest rate rules work best for industrial countries.
-Relatively little research, however, has been undertaken to investigate the suitability of different rules for emerging countries that confront a different mix of shocks and face greater dangers from both inflation and exchange rate targeting.
-This paper explores desirable monetary policy rules for a small emerging economy like Pakistan, which is fairly well integrated with the global financial market, and has reasonably well-developed institutions to implement monetary policy rules.
-A stochastic dynamic general equilibrium model representative of such an economy is used to compare and evaluate the performance of alternative interest rate rules in response to different shocks.
-The relative performance of the rules is shown to depend on the criterion used for evaluation and on the type of shocks that the economy experiences.
-The paper also identifies conditions under which a vigorous inflation targeting policy is desirable even in the presence of concerns about exchange rate variability (fear of floating).
+Although there is considerable literature on optimal interest rate rules for industrial countries, little research has been undertaken to investigate suitable rules for emerging countries that confront a different mix of shocks and have a fear of floating.
+This paper uses a stochastic dynamic general equilibrium model to explore desirable interest rate rules for a small emerging economy.
+The relative performance of different rules is shown to depend on the criterion used for evaluation and the type of shocks faced by the economy.
+The paper identifies conditions under which a vigorous inflation targeting policy is desirable even in the presence of concerns about exchange rate variability.